Cavlon/progblack_learninglog/log.md

 <img src="./images/page square.png" alt="square window" width="800">

 ## Entry 4 - 26/03/23
 Recently I decided to start learning how to implement a database using typescript, I managed to find an npm package 'prisma' that enabled me to create and manage a database locally as well as provide a gui to display the database.
 After installing it, I followed the tutorial they provide (https://www.prisma.io/docs/getting-started/quickstart) to get accustomed to the API and after completing the short tutorial, I experimented further by adding new additional relations to the database to ensure I had a good idea of how to operate it.
-I created a simple user and post database where users, posts, topics and are stored separately and are connected via relations.
+I created a simple social media database where users, posts, topics and comments are stored separately and are connected via relations.
 I am now able to create, update and delete relations as well as query them.

 Schema using prisma: